wallenc/deployAKS/README.md

 ## Install and configure Helm
 Use the installation guide from [Helm](https://helm.sh/docs/using_helm/#installing-helm)

 >NOTE: You may need to add the path to the Helm binary to your PATH before you're able to use Helm

     $ PATH="/usr/local/bin/helm:$PATH"

-## Generate certificates for Helm, Tiller, and the ingress controller
-Use this [guide](https://github.com/wallenc/deployAKS/blob/master/Guides/Generate%20Certificate%20Requests%20for%20Helm%2C%20Tiller%2C%20and%20the%20Ingress%20Controller.md) to generate the certificate requests and export with a private key

-Once the certificates have been created, copy them to a directory on your Linux host.

-## Convert the pfx files to .cer and .key files
-The following steps will walk you through converting the PFX files to .crt and .key format which is required for Linux.
-You can either run these commands manually from the command line or convert the certificates using a bash script.

-#### Using the bash script to convert the certificates
-Copy [convertCertificates.sh](https://github.com/wallenc/deployAKS/blob/master/Scripts/convertCertificates.sh) to your Linux host.

-Mark the script as executable
-    $ chmod u+x convertCertificates.sh

-Run the script, using the following as an example.
-Make sure to replace the ``--cert-path``, ``--out-path``, and ``--pfx-password`` with values relevant to your scenario

-    $ ./convertCertificates.sh --cert-path ~/certs --root-cert ~/rootCert.cer  --out-path ~/certs/converted --pfx-password PASSWORD

-#### To manually convert the certificates run the below commands for each cert.
-Replace \<cert-name> with the name of the certificate to convert, and replace "PASSWORD" with the password used when exporting the certificate.

-    $ openssl pkcs12 -clcerts -nokeys -in <cert-name>.pfx -out <cert-name>.crt" -password pass:PASSWORD -passin pass:PASSWORD

-    $ openssl pkcs12 -nocerts -in <cert-name>.pfx -out <cert-name>.key -password pass:PASSWORD -passin pass:PASSWORD -passout pass:PASSWORD

-    $ openssl rsa -in <cert-name>.key -out <cert-name>.nopass.key" -passin pass:PASSWORD

-Convert the root certifcate to PEM format

-    $ openssl x509 -inform der -in rootCA.cer -out rootCA.crt

-### You should now have the following files:

-- demoazurecom.crt
-- demoazurecom.key
-- demoazurecom.nopass.key

-- helm.crt
-- helm.key
-- helm.nopass.key

-- tiller.crt
-- tiller.key
-- tiller.nopass.key

-## Create a custom Tiller installation using TLS certificates

-To create the Tiller installation we use the `helm init` command.
-In the below example we provide the TLS certificates that were generated in the previous section.

-     $ helm init --tiller-tls --tiller-tls-cert ~/tiller.crt --tiller-tls-key ~/tiller.nopass.key --tiller-tls-verify --tls-ca-cert ~/rootCA.pem
+    $ helm init --service-account tiller

-### Add the Tiller service account and create the RBAC role

-    $ kubectl create serviceaccount -n kube-system tiller
+    $ kubectl create serviceaccount --namespace kube-system tiller-sa

-    $ kubectl create clusterrolebinding tiller-cluster-rule \
+    $ kubectl create clusterrolebinding tiller-cluster-rule --clusterrole=cluster-admin --serviceaccount=kube-system:tiller-sa
-        --clusterrole=cluster-admin \
-        --serviceaccount=kube-system:tiller

-    $ kubectl patch deploy -n kube-system tiller-deploy \
-        -p '{"spec":{"template":{"spec":{"serviceAccount":"tiller"}}}}'

-#### Reinitialize the service account

-    $ helm init --service-account tiller --upgrade
+If you want to take an additional step and secure Helm and Tiller with TLS certificates, please see this [guide](https://github.com/wallenc/deployAKS/blob/master/Guides/Generate%20Certificate%20Requests%20for%20Helm%2C%20Tiller%2C%20and%20the%20Ingress%20Controller.md)

-#### Ensure the Tiller pod is ready with the `kubectl get pods` command
+Now make sure the Tiller pod is up and running

     $ kubectl get pods -n kube-system

-You should now see the tiller pod in a running status
+> You should now see the tiller pod in a running status

 | NAME                           | READY | STATUS  | RESTARTS | AGE |
 | ------------------------------ | ----- | ------- | -------- | --- |